Post

 docker run -itd --rm --name test-container \

-Entering the above command in the terminal will run a container named test-container from the previously built dl-env:cuda12.4.1-cudnn9.1.0-ubuntu22.04 image, connecting port 22 of the host system to port 22 of the container, and port 88 of the host system to port 8888 of the container.
-If the Docker image was built correctly in the previous step and the container started without issues, JupyterLab should be running inside the test-container at the default address http:127.0.0.1:8888.
-Therefore, when you open a browser on the host system where the Docker Engine is running and access http://127.0.0.1:88, it should connect to the http://127.0.0.1:8888 address inside the container and display a screen like the one below.
+When you run the command above, it starts a container named test-container from the dl-env:cuda13.0.2-cudnn9.14.0-ubuntu24.04 image you built earlier, and maps port 2222 on the host to port 22 in the container, and port 8888 on the host to port 8888 in the container.
+If the image was built correctly and the container started without issues, JupyterLab should be running inside the test-container container at its default address http:127.0.0.1:8888.
+Therefore, if you open a browser on the host system where Podman or Docker is running and go to http://127.0.0.1:8888, it should connect through to the container’s http://127.0.0.1:8888 address and display a screen like the following.

 JupyterLab Interface Screenshot